forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Powell 2306 Guardian
-Jonathan Powell, Opinion, *Putin is not yet ready to end the Ukraine war.
+Jonathan Powell, Opinion, *Putin is not yet ready to end Ukraine war.
 When he is, we must be prepared* <https://www.theguardian.com/commentisfree/2022/jun/23/putin-not-ready-end-ukraine-war-prepared>

 #### Lieven 0403 Guardian